How did Peacemaker Coffee Company start?

 We started in March 2019.
 Starting as a hobby and then becoming an addiction to roast awesome coffee.
 Established by a full-time Police Officer who has served the community for the past 15 years and has always loved great coffee.

 What is Peacemaker Coffee Company (PCC)?

 Peacemaker Coffee Company (PCC) is a company in the, USA.
-We are a small batch roast to order company.
+We are a small batch roast company.
 Our highly skilled roster has been roasting and sourcing coffee beans for 5 years.
-Coffee beans are sourced from countries around the world (direct trade and fair trade) and brought to our roasting facility.
+Coffee beans are sourced from countries around the world (direct trade & fair trade) and brought to our roasting facility.
 When you order our coffee, its roasted within 48 hours and shipped to you in a valved and sealed bag.
 This is the freshest coffee available and shipped directly to you.

 We use the United States Postal Service and will ship international pricing at checkout.
 Shipping is FREE within the United States!!

 Coffee CAN NOT be returned for a refund or credit.
 If you are unsatisfied with any of our coffees we can exchange your coffee purchase with another coffee of equal or lesser value.
 Our goal is to make our customers satisfied.
 If you have any questions please email me directly at

 Coffee is best stored in a whole bean state.
 Do not store coffee in a cold environment (Freezer or Refrigerator) but in a cool and humid free location, preferably in a sealed container or in our already prepared sealed coffee bag that your purchase came in.

 When you order our coffee as ground, it will be a medium to fine grind to support auto-matic drip coffee makers, pour overs, reusable K-Cups, and french presses.